sagemath/sagewiki_to_gh-2022-10-10/interact/algebra.md

 from sage.plot.plot3d.index_face_set import IndexFaceSet

 def render_solid(poly, color = 'blue', opacity = .5):
-    """
-    Returns solid 3d rendering of a 3d polytope.
-    """
     tri_faces = poly.triangulated_facial_incidences()
     from sage.plot.plot3d.index_face_set import IndexFaceSet
     return IndexFaceSet([q[1] for q in tri_faces], poly.vertices(), enclosed = True, color = color, opacity = opacity)

 def render3d(a_gf, color_fan = True, verbose = False, highlights = 'all'):
-    """
-    For a Groebner fan of an ideal in a ring with four variables, this function intersects the fan with the standard simplex perpendicular to (1,1,1,1), creating a 3d polytope, which is then projected into 3 dimensions.
-The edges of this projected polytope are returned as lines.

-    EXAMPLES:
-        sage: R4.<w,x,y,z> = PolynomialRing(QQ,4)
-        sage: gf = R4.ideal([w^2-x,x^2-y,y^2-z,z^2-x]).groebner_fan()
-        sage: three_d = gf.render3d()
-    """
     g_cones = [q.groebner_cone() for q in a_gf.reduced_groebner_bases()]
     g_cones_facets = [q.facets() for q in g_cones]
     g_cones_ieqs = [a_gf._cone_to_ieq(q) for q in g_cones_facets]